JamFfm/NEXTIONDisplay/README.md

 2. Load the NEXTIONDisplay addin from the CraftbeerPi3 addin section.

-    Workaround:

-    Key in in the command box of Raspi

-    `git clone https://github.com/JamFfm/NEXTIONDisplay.git -b master --single-branch /home/pi/craftbeerpi3/modules/plugins/NEXTIONDisplay`

-    A update is done by the same commands unless it is not in the oficial add on list.

-    But first you have to delete the Folder

-    `sudo rm -r /home/pi/craftbeerpi3/modules/plugins/NEXTIONDisplay/`

 3. Reboot at least CBPi3

 Maybe the Serial connection has to be turned off at the RASPI Settings.
 Reboot.
 Go again to the RASPI Settings.
 Turn on the Serial Port.
 Turn off the Serial console.